-- Lab coats are required in all undergraduate labs where chemicals, biologicals, or radiologicals are used including labs for Chemistry, Biology, Material Science Engineering, Chemical and Biomolecular Engineering, Biomedical Engineering. - Lab coats made of polyester-cotton blends (no less than 35% cotton) are acceptable in labs where no open flames are present. - Lab coats must be made of 100% cotton or flame resistant material in labs where open flames are used (such as alcohol burners). - Labs that store large quantities (>10gallons) of flammable liquids outside a flammable storage cabinet must use lab coats made of 100% Cotton treated with flame retardant material.

-• Lab coats of flame resistant (FR) material are required in labs where pyrophoric materials are handled.
+Lab coats made of polyester-cotton blends (no less than 35% cotton) are acceptable in labs where no open flames are present.
+Lab coats must be made of 100% cotton or flame resistant material in labs where open flames are used (such as alcohol burners).
+Labs that store large quantities (>10gallons) of flammable liquids outside a flammable storage cabinet must use lab coats made of 100% cotton treated with flame retardant material.
+Lab coats of flame resistant (FR) material are required in labs where pyrophoric materials are handled.
 Persons working with pyrophoric liquids are also required to wear 100% cotton clothing underneath the FR lab coat on days that they handle these materials in the lab.